PENGLU-WashU/IMC_Denoise/README.md

 ...
 |---|---MCDn_ROI_n.tiff
 ```
+This is the structure naturally produced by Steinbock, with the /img directory produced by steinbock being the "Raw_image_directory".

 **How to use:**
 - **The DeepSNiF_DataGenerator Class now has an additional attribute: run_type.** Set run_type = 'multi_channel_tiff' in the DeepSNiF_DataGenerator() call to allow ingestion of multi-channel tiffs.
 - **The default behavior remains the same,** requiring the single-channel directory structure given above this section.
 This can be explicitly called with run_type = 'single_channel_tiff'.